 Planning for REMAP-CAP began in 2011, following the H1N1 (swine flu) pandemic.
 It is supported by multiple government grants around the world.
 For the past several years, REMAP-CAP has been recruiting patients with severe community acquired pneumonia (CAP) in three continents.
 It opened in the UK in May 2019.

-Responding to the COVID-19 crisis, REMAP-CAP is now being carried out at more than 290 sites across 15 countries, including 142* hospitals in the UK.
-Across the globe a total of 5250 patients have been randomised into the study and 4475 of those participants are COVID-19 patients.
+Responding to the COVID-19 crisis, REMAP-CAP is being carried out at 327 sites across 15 countries, including 143 hospitals in the UK (figures correct at 6 August 2021).
+Across the globe a total of 8033 patients have been randomised into the study and 7115 of those participants are COVID-19 patients.

 “The UK has been able to deliver so well in this study because of the joined up research processes that we have in this country.
 The NIHR provides infrastructure support to ensure research can be delivered efficiently throughout the whole NHS.
 This system is the envy of our international colleagues.